 Banks don’t fail because their balance sheets are fragile.
 They are fragile to begin with given the leverage a typical financial institution needs as part of its business model.
 But that leverage is counterbalanced by market confidence.
 Once you remove market faith in your ability to survive, the strongest balance sheet transforms into a house of cards.

 A simple reverse stress test for liquidity would begin with a run on the bank and would end with analysis and recommendation on the steps needed to take to shore up liquidity today if a run did materialize at some point in the future.

 In the past as part of our training workshops on ALM and Stress Testing, we have also used funding choices and simulating asset liability management gaps to drive banks all the way into insolvency as well as bankruptcy.

 The key to building a reverse stress test is understanding that it won’t be a single shock that would undo our bank.
 It would take a combination of factors to sink our ship.
-That the biggest holes in our hull can be made by liquidity.
+Liquidity can make the biggest holes in our hull.
 Once that happens, a trigger event in financial markets or in our credit portfolio or an accounting scandal would be sufficient to drive us to a point where the market or regulator would take preventive actions.

 But the modeling exercise will vary.
-For instance asked to model the impact of falling oil prices on construction and real estate development in Dubai is a different exercise from modeling the impact of the same shock on refining complexes, down stream petrochemical manufacturers in China or shipping industry and the Baltic Dry Index in Singapore.
+For instance, modeling the impact of falling oil prices on construction and real estate development in Dubai is a different exercise from modeling the impact of the same shock on refining complexes, down stream petrochemical manufacturers in China or shipping industry and the Baltic Dry Index in Singapore.

 We also have to understand that the reverse stress test is not just for regulatory consumption.
 Here is what the FSA has to say about the intent behind the stress test as part of their FAQ on reverse stress testing.